Hiring Tips for Employers

-- Be hospitable: If a candidate comes for an onsite interview, make them feel welcome & comfortable.
+Be hospitable: If a candidate comes for an onsite interview, make sure the candidate feels welcome & comfortable.

 2. Ask questions:

-- Ask generic questions but reframe them based on the individual’s profile assessment.
+Don't forget to ask generic questions in an interview process but reframe them based on the individual’s profile assessment.

 Akash has already explained the importance of asking questions; check it out - Don't underestimate the Power of Asking.